Body neutrality: Adopters of body neutrality

 Amongst body neutrality's better-known adherents is Erynn Chambers, a TikTok creator who has practiced body neutrality for multiple years.
-She spoke out to her online audience stating, "I don't want to hate my body, but I don't feel like a goddess either."
-She pushes for the idea to recognize what your body can do rather than the way it looks.
-Similarly, Bethany C. Meyers is another major online presence advocating for body neutrality; Meyers, who is queer identifying, has "dedicated their life to exploring themselves and what it means to love themselves and others."
+She states, "I don't want to hate my body, but I don't feel like a goddess either" -instead, she suggests that people should appreciate what their bodies can do rather than the way they look.
+Bethany C. Meyers, another content creator who identifies as queer, has "dedicated their life to exploring themselves and what it means to love themselves and others".
 They created the project 'be.come' to encourage confidence without intimidation, through their own transparency.

-Others include bloggers Gabi Gregg and Stephanie Yeboah.
+Other body neutral creators include Gabi Gregg and Stephanie Yeboah.